ACT OF GOD INSURANCE CLAIMS IN TEXAS

 Houston Acts of God Insurance Lawyer

-While filing your homeowner’s insurance claim, you may have heard the term, “Acts of God” in relation to some of the damages sustained by a natural disaster.
+While filing your homeowner’s insurance claim, you may have heard the term, “Acts of God” concerning some of the damages sustained by a natural disaster.
 These events are, generally, unpredictable, unpreventable, and outside of human control.
-They are also extremely destructive, and have the potential to change people’s lives irreversibly.
-Acts of God insurance claims are rare, but still very important.
+They are also extremely destructive and can potentially change people’s lives irreversibly.
+Act of God insurance claims are rare, but still very important.

-When it comes to act of god insurance, your insurer probably has different definitions than other insurers.
-That’s why, with the help of an experienced Houston insurance claims attorney, you should examine your policy closely, and figure out how you can make the most of your claim after a devastating natural disaster.
+Regarding act of god insurance, your insurer probably has different definitions than other insurers.
+That’s why, with the help of an experienced Houston insurance claims attorney, you should examine your policy closely, and figure out how to make the most of your claim after a devastating natural disaster.

-At Reich & Binstock, we don’t just handle personal injury cases.
-Our Houston attorneys also handle insurance and contract claims, meaning we have you covered in multiple ways after a devastating event.
+At Reich & Binstock, we don’t just handle personal injury cases like accidents and product liability.
+Our Houston personal injury attorneys also handle insurance and contract claims, meaning we have you covered in multiple ways after a devastating event.
 We’re proud to represent both local and national clients, and we’re committed to protecting your rights against bad faith insurance practices.

-If you or someone you know suffered damages because of a natural disaster and have questions about act of god insurance, you need the Houston attorneys at Reich & Binstock.
+If you or someone you know suffered damages from a natural disaster and have questions about act of god insurance, you need the Houston attorneys at Reich & Binstock.
 To schedule your free consultation, please call 713-622-7271.

 These generally overwhelming events are the result of natural disasters.
-In most cases, their effects are unpredictable and unpreventable.
+In most cases, their effects are unpredictable and unpreventable, and they occur without human intervention.

 Act of God Clause Example